March of the Iron Will: Background

 During the 3rd of October 1935, elements of the Royal Italian Army (Regio Esercito) under General Emilio De Bono (the Commander-in-Chief of all Italian armed forces in East Africa) invaded the Ethiopian Empire from staging areas in the Italian colony of Eritrea on what was known as the "northern front."
 Forces based in Italian Somaliland under General Rodolfo Graziani invaded Ethiopia on what was known as the "southern front."
 Ground forces on both fronts were amply supported by the Italian Royal Air Force (Regia Aeronautica).

 Badoglio replaced De Bono in late 1935 and was immediately faced with the Ethiopian "Christmas Offensive."
-On 26 December, Badoglio asked for and was given permission to use mustard gas and phosgene.
+On 26 December, Badoglio asked for and was permitted to use mustard gas and phosgene.
 The Italians delivered the poison gas by special artillery canisters and with bombers of the Italian Royal Air Force.
-While the poorly equipped Ethiopians experienced some success against the more modern weaponry of the Italians, they were not equipped to handle, or experience in dealing with the "terrible rain that burned and killed."
+While the poorly equipped Ethiopians experienced some success against the more modern weaponry of the Italians, they were not equipped to handle, or experienced in dealing with the "terrible rain that burned and killed."

 From early 1936, events on the field of battle did not go well for the Imperial Ethiopian Army.
 On the southern front, Graziani eliminated a large Ethiopian army commanded by Duke (Ras) Desta Damtew during the Battle of Ganale Doria using poison gas.
 Badoglio used poison gas to eliminate many of the Ethiopian northern armies.
 He destroyed Ras Mulugeta Yeggazu's army in the Battle of Amba Aradam.
 He destroyed Ras Kassa Haile Darge's army in the Second Battle of Tembien.
 Finally, he destroyed Ras Imru Haile Sellassie's army in the Battle of Shire.

 By 31 March, the last Ethiopian army on the northern front was commanded in battle by the Emperor himself, Haile Selassie.
 His army included six battalions of Ethiopia's best troops, the Imperial Guard (Kebur Zabangna).
 The Emperor led an ill-fated counterattack during the Battle of Maychew of which he had little to no chance of victory.
 The Emperor's army suffered heavy losses during costly frontal assaults on prepared Italian fortifications, but the bulk of his army was destroyed during the days following the battle, when poison gas was again used to decimate the withdrawing columns.

 On 20 April, Marshal Badoglio flew to the town of Dessie in Wollo Province and made his headquarters there.
 He decided to advance from Dessie and take the Ethiopian capital of Addis Ababa.
 Dessie is only two-hundred miles (320 km) from Addis Ababa.
 Except for a procession of refugees, the road to the capital was clear.
 The Italian Commander-in-Chief faced no substantial Ethiopian resistance.